GProSoftware828/ConsolePresidents/README.md

 up automatically, ListOfUSAPresidents).
 The test now references the project.
 5. Copy and paste one of the tests' source code from this repository into the unit test file in the test project you just created.
-For example, a new test calls the test file 'UnitTest1.cs'- double click that file to open it, remove the given code, and copy and paste in the code from this repository under DataFormatTest -> CSVOutputTest.cs.
+For example, a new test calls the test file 'UnitTest1.cs'- double click that file to open it, remove the given code, and copy and paste in the code from this repository in the file DataFormatTest -> CSVOutputTest.cs.
 6. Then right click on the test project folder and click Build.
 7. Repeat this process for both tests, DataFormatTest and InputSelectionStubTest.
 8. Go to 'Test' in the top menu, -> Windows -> Text Explorer and in the Test Explorer click the green arrow to the far left to